JCox924/atlas-simple_shell/README.md

 Inside the loop, if the shell is running interactively, it prints a prompt ('PROMPT') and flushes the standard output.

-_Note_:
+_Note_-

-There are two ways of using the command interpreter
+There are two ways of using the command interpreter:

 ##### Interactive mode